jsandler18/jsandler18.github.io/_tutorial/dyn-mem.md

 To allocate, all we need to do is find the allocation that best fits the number of requested bytes and is not in use.
 If that allocation is very large relative to the size of the request, we can split up that allocation into two smaller ones, and only use one of them.
 The criterion that I used to determine if an allocation needs to be split is if the allocation is at least twice the size of a header, since it doesn't do much good to have many allocations that are half header and half data.
 Once we have an allocation, we jus return a pointer to the memory directly after the header.
-Here are those ideas implimented in code:
+Here are those ideas implemented in code:

 ``` c
 void * kmalloc(uint32_t bytes) {